ObelusFamily/Anythink-Market-nbqxy/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+* Make sure Docker is installed on your machine.
+If not, install it from [here](https://docs.docker.com/get-docker/).
+* You can verify docker is ready by running the following commands in your terminal: `docker -v` and `docker-compose -v`.
+* Run `docker-compose up` from the project root directory to load Anythink's backend and frontend.
+* Once the backend is running, test this by pointing your browser to [http://localhost:3000/api/ping](http://localhost:3000/api/ping).
+* Once the frontend is running, you’ll be able to create a new user on [http://localhost:3001/register](http://localhost:3001/register).
+* You can use `docker exec` to run commands on a running container.